 The airBaltic Pilot Academy, the Latvian national airline’s prestigious training institution, welcomed its 18th cohort of students on May 15, 2023.

-The group of thirteen future aviators have embarked on their journey to earn a commercial pilot license as part of the full-time airline transport pilot program.
+The group of thirteen future aviators have embarked on their journey to earn a commercial pilot licence as part of the full-time airline transport pilot program.

 Since its inception in 2017, the academy has served as a crucible for molding skilled aviation professionals.
 Currently, there are 100 active students from all over Europe, primarily from Baltic countries but also from nations like Germany, France, Finland, Spain, and Italy.